 If you thought Lander was small, think again because Tensleep has a population of about 100 people.
 Yes, you read that right.
 Honestly, Tensleep is more of a destination than a city.

 Tensleep is located in west-central Wyoming in the mountainous region that juts up directly west of Buffalo.

-Tensleep itself lies on the base of west side of the Cloud Peak Range.
-Climbs in Tensleep Canyon extend all the way from the town up to Meadowlark Lake, which is a 30 minute drive in full.
+Tensleep itself lies on the base of the west side of the Cloud Peak Range.
+Climbs in Tensleep Canyon extend from the town up to Meadowlark Lake, which is a 30-minute drive in full.